piotrek1555/Azure-Fundamentals-Workshops/Instructions/02-App-services/1-Deploy-custom-web-app-to-app-services-in-vs-code.md

 In this walkthrough, you will create and deploy a custom .net core web app on Windows App Service Plan.
 Let's dive in!

 ## Perquisite:
-- Make sure, that you  have installed [.NET Core SDK](https://dotnet.microsoft.com/download).
+- Make sure, that you  have installed [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 The SDK also includes the Runtime.
 ![net-core-sdk](/assets/net-core-sdk.PNG)
 - The [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) from the VS Code Marketplace.